How can AI supplement human communication in public relations?

 Why AI can't replace public relations

 At its core, the role of a PR professional is defined as managing vital information between an individual or an organisation and the public.
 That takes creativity and emotion to build a strong connection to spread the correct message to consumers.
-Artificial intelligence can track certain keywords and use them to develop insights, but context is most often left behind and can lead to creating the wrong message.
+Artificial intelligence can track certain keywords (within AI datasets) and use them to develop insights, but context is most often left behind and can lead to creating the wrong message.